 Run this command to stop all HCI Docker containers on the instance:sudo systemctl stop pentahoWorkerNodes.service

 <install-path>/hci/directory from all instances.

-Set Up Worker Nodes on the Pentaho Server
+Next step: Set up Worker Nodes on the Pentaho Server

-After packaging the Pentaho Worker Nodes Product and seeing how to apply it to a single HCI instance, go to Set Up Pentaho Worker Nodes on Pentaho Server to continue the setup process.
+After packaging the Pentaho Worker Nodes product and seeing how to apply it to a single HCI instance, see Set up Pentaho Worker Nodes on the Pentaho Server to continue the setup process.